bitlabstudio/django-docker-aws/README.md

 * A yet undefined thumbnailing service
 * A service, that triggers certain commands once per deployment

+At first I intended to write the setup steps below only for setting up THIS particular project, but I figured, that the problems, I faced lied in upgrading a different existing project to this stack, so I'll go over all of the steps required and leave it up to you to skip, what you don't need.

 # Setting up the project

 ## Starting from an empty project you need to...